gcc-mirror/gcc/gcc/config/ms1/ms1.md

 	DONE;
     }

-   /* If the load is a psuedo register in a stack slot, some simplification
+   /* If the load is a pseudo register in a stack slot, some simplification
       can be made because the loads are aligned */ if ( (!
 TARGET_BYTE_ACCESS)
         && (reload_in_progress && GET_CODE (operands[1]) == SUBREG